gyselax/gyselalibxx/docs/first_steps/DDC_in_gyselalibxx.md

 Unless you need to allocate data, you should always use `Field` rather than `FieldMem`.
 A `Field` can be obtained from a `FieldMem` using the constructor of `Field` or the global function `get_field`.

-In Gyselalibxx the alias `FieldX` is usually defined in `geometry.hpp` to describe a reference to a function defined on the domain or sub-domain containing points from the point sampling `GridX`.
+In Gyselalib++ the alias `FieldX` is usually defined in `geometry.hpp` to describe a reference to a function defined on the domain or sub-domain containing points from the point sampling `GridX`.
 E.g:

 ```cpp
 FieldMemXVx<double> distribution_function_2d_alloc(idx_range_x_vx);